Welcome back! I hope you have all had a lovely summer holiday and are ready for a new school year.

 Come back to our class page regularly for updates.

 Our class text is currently Beasts of Olympus – Beast Keeper (currently available in The Works for only £2) which is a retelling of some of the stories about Ancient Greek gods.
-The children have loved learning about the book so far and I am sure this will continue through the rest of this half term.
+The children have loved learning about the story so far and I am sure this will continue through the rest of this half term.
 At the moment we are focusing on a writing a character description of the main character.
 The children have been working super hard to to draw upon all of the knowledge they have accumulated during year 3.

-We will be learning about number and place value to 10 000, Addition & Subtraction within 10 000, and Multiplication & Division along with understanding how to create and read graphs and finally fractions.
+We will be learning about number and place value to 1000, Addition & Subtraction within 1000, and Multiplication & Division.
 We will also be developing our fluency including lots of work around our times tables in preparation for the Multiplication Check which comes later in the year (details to follow).

-Our science topic for the first half term is Living Things and their Habitats, looking particularly how we can classify living things from their features.
-For the second half of the term the children will be learning all about electricity.
+Our Science topic for the first half term is Living Things and their Habitats, looking particularly how we can classify living things from their features.
+For the second half of the term the children will be investigating Animals including Humans – Digestive System / food chains.

 East Crompton St George’s CE Primary School is proud to be part of the Cranmer Education Trust